NeogitOrg/neogit/README.md

 ## Testing

-Assure that you have [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) installed as a plugin for your neovim instance.
-Afterwards, run `make test` to run the unit test suite.
+Run `make test` after checking out the repo.
+All dependencies should get automatically downloaded to `/tmp/neogit-test/`

 Plenary uses it's own port of busted and a bundled luassert, so consult their code and the respective [busted](http://olivinelabs.com/busted/) and